iPoetDev/ibm-skills-ai-colab-sessions/README.md

 > - Explore the intricacies of algorithmic complexity and its implications for computational power,
 > - Giving a clearer view of the resource considerations crucial in real-world applications.
 > - Accepting unsupervised learning's iterative nature, which emphasizes the multiple refinements/tuning required to hone a model towards its desired outcome.

+> Practically explore, in live technical sessions, to create algorithms, and gain hands-on experience writing code using popular programming languages, like python and juypter notebooks.

 <br>